hamishhossack/-spirit-reset/find.md

 #### YOU CAN FIND US AT CORE

 ### OVERGROUND
-5 min walk from Clapton Station
+5 min walk from Clapton Station<br>
 7 min walk from rectory Road Station

 ### BUS
-106 stops outside core from finny park or Hackney
+106 stops outside core from finny park or Hackney<br>
 73 last stop is three min walk from core

 ### WALKING
-8 min walk from Stoke Newington Church St.
+8 min walk from Stoke Newington Church St.<br>
 2 min walk from Clapton high st.